 Arbitrations and the recognition or enforcement of arbitral awards in the BVI are largely governed by the Arbitration Act 2013, which came into force on 1 October 2014.
 It introduced the UNCITRAL Model Law on International Commercial Arbitration 1985 to the BVI with some minor exceptions.

-Issues of recognition and enforcement are also governed by the EC CPR.
+Issues of recognition and enforcement of foreign arbitral awards are also governed by the Arbitration Act and the EC CPR.

 13.2 Subject Matters Not Referred to Arbitration